Generalized hybrid momentum maps and reduction by symmetries of forced mechanical systems with inelastic collisions: Introduction

-The main contributions of the present paper are the following: \begin{itemize} \item[(i)] The relation between the hybrid flows for forced hybrid Hamiltonian and Lagrangian systems.
-This is shown in Propositions \ref{Proposition1} and \ref{Proposition2} \item[(ii)] The reduction by symmetries in the Hamiltonian framework (Theorem \ref{theorem_reduction_autonomous}) and its Lagrangian counterpart. \item[(iii)] In particular, to show Theorem \ref{theorem_reduction_autonomous} we introduced the concept of \textit{generalized hybrid momentum maps} to translate the dynamics from one switching surface into another.
-In addition, Proposition \ref{prop3} shows the relation between the isotropy subgroups before and after an inelastic collision. \item[(iv)] In Examples \ref{example_disk} and \ref{example_disk_time_dependent}, we show that generalized momentum maps are not hybrid momentum maps (in the sense of \cite{ames_hybrid_2006}), allowing the latter reduction in the elastic situation solely. \item[(v)] Propositions \ref{Proposition12} and \ref{Proposition5} extend Propositions \ref{Proposition1} and \ref{Proposition2} to non-autonomous systems.
+{The primary innovation of the present paper is a reduction technique for mechanical systems involving collisions, where the value of the momentum map is not conserved throughout the impacts. }The main contributions of the present paper are the following: \begin{itemize} \item[(i)] The reduction by symmetries in the Hamiltonian framework (Theorem \ref{theorem_reduction_autonomous}) and its Lagrangian counterpart. \item[(ii)] In particular, to show Theorem \ref{theorem_reduction_autonomous} we introduce the concept of \emph{generalized hybrid momentum maps}.
+This essentially means that, at the instant of an impact, the dynamics ``jump'' from one level set of the momentum map to another, while remaining on the same level set when no impacts occur.
+In addition, Proposition \ref{Proposition:isotropy_subgroups} shows the relation between the isotropy subgroups before and after an inelastic collision. \item[(iii)] In Examples \ref{example_disk} and \ref{example_disk_time_dependent}, we show that generalized momentum maps are not hybrid momentum maps (in the sense of \cite{ames_hybrid_2006}). {Note that with hybrid momentum maps one can only describe systems for which the impact map does not modify the value of the momentum map.} \item[(iv)] Propositions \ref{Proposition12} and \ref{Proposition5} extend Propositions \ref{Proposition1} and \ref{Proposition2} to non-autonomous systems.
 In particular, to hybrid systems with switching surfaces and impact maps depending explicitly on time.
-This is done by using the geometric framework of cosymplectic manifolds for time-dependent systems. \item[(vi)] Propositions \ref{Proposition12} and \ref{Proposition5} extend Propositions \ref{Proposition1} and \ref{Proposition2} to non-autonomous systems.
-In particular to hybrid systems with switching surfaces and impact maps depending explicitly on time.
-This is done by using the geometric framework of cosymplectic manifolds for time-dependent systems. \item[(vii)] Finally, Theorem \ref{theorem_reduction_non_autonomous} shows the reduction by symmetries for time-dependent hybrid forced Hamiltonian systems, and we further develop the reduction procedure for time-dependent hybrid forced Lagrangian systems. \end{itemize}
+This is done by using the geometric framework of cosymplectic manifolds for time-dependent systems. \item[(v)] Finally, Theorem \ref{theorem_reduction_non_autonomous} shows the reduction by symmetries for time-dependent hybrid forced Hamiltonian systems, and we further develop the reduction procedure for time-dependent hybrid forced Lagrangian systems. \end{itemize}